MicrosoftDocs/sql-docs/docs/integration-services/install-windows/upgrade-integration-services-packages-using-the-ssis-package-upgrade-wizard.md

 3. On the **Select Source Location** page of the wizard, set the **Package source** property to **File System**.

-4. On the **Select Destination Location** page of the wizard, select **Save to source location** tosave the upgraded packages to the same location as the original packages.
+4. On the **Select Destination Location** page of the wizard, select **Save to source location** to save the upgraded packages to the same location as the original packages.

     > [!NOTE]
     >  The backup option in the wizard is available only when the upgraded packages are stored in the same folder as the original packages.